Board of Trustees

 The Reverend Duncan Dormor

 Duncan Dormor was appointed a trustee in July 2013.
-Duncan is Dean of Chapel at St John's College, Cambridge, and an Affiliated Lecturer teaching sociology and anthropology of religion.
+Duncan is CEO of USPG and an Affiliated Lecturer teaching sociology and anthropology of religion.

 He has been a university representative on the General Synod since 2005 and is a member of the Church of England's Mission Theology Advisory Group and the English Anglican - Roman Catholic committee.
 Duncan was ordained into the Church of England in 1995.
-Following a curacy at St Peter's, Wolverhampton in the Diocese of Lichfield, he was appointed Chaplain of St John's College in 1998 and Dean in 2002.
+Following a curacy at St Peter's, Wolverhampton in the Diocese of Lichfield, he was appointed Chaplain of St John's College in 1998 and was Dean of the College from 2002 to 2017.
 He has degrees from Oxford University in Human Sciences and Theology and prior to ordination worked for the charity One plus One: Marriage and Partnership Research.

 Lady Lucy French